On weakly and strongly popular rankings: On the complexity of - wurv and - surv

-As an aside, following on from Theorem~\ref{tightc}, it is natural to ask about the existence of $\varepsilon$-popular rankings: rankings that are preferred to all other rankings by some $\varepsilon$-fraction of voters.
-The following theorem (whose proof can be found in Appendix~\ref{app:csorted}) shows that for any $\varepsilon > 0$, there is a voting instance that does not admit any $\varepsilon$-popular ranking.
+As an aside, following on from Theorem~\ref{tightc}, it is natural to ask about the existence of \emph{$c$-popular rankings:} rankings that are preferred to all other rankings by some $c$-fraction of voters.

-\begin{theorem} There is a voting instance with $n$ voters and $n$ candidates such that for any ranking $\pi$, there exists another ranking $\sigma$ such that $n-1$ voters prefer $\sigma$ to $\pi$ and only one voter prefers $\pi$ to~$\sigma$. \end{theorem}
+\begin{theorem} There is a profile that does not admit a c-popular ranking for any $c>0$. \end{theorem} \begin{proof} \dmrev{Let $n=\ceil{\frac{1}{c}}+1$.} We exhibit a profile of $n$ voters over $n$ candidates, such that for any ranking $\pi$, there exists another ranking $\sigma$ such that $n-1$ voters prefer $\sigma$ to $\pi$ and only one voter prefers $\pi$ to~$\sigma$.
+This implies that $\pi$ cannot be preferred to any other ranking by a $c$-fraction of the voters, since $\frac{1}{n}<c$.